chentianran/chentianran.github.io/teaching/math-1050/syllabus.markdown

 <!-- ### Final exam
 The final exam is scheduled at 10:45am -- 12:00pm May 2nd. -->

+## Continuous assessment

+The continuous assessment is a long test that is designed to test your mastery of all the basic mathematical skills covered in this course.
+You can take it multiple times (at most once in each class meeting).
+The highest score you earn will be recorded.
+More detailed instruction on this will be given in class.

 ## Exams

 There will be three in-class exams and one accumulative final exam.
 If you miss one midterm exam, the final exam will replace only one missed test for “excused” absences as outlined in the AUM Attendance Policy and only with appropriate verification.
 If you miss two midterm exams, you will receive a zero for the second one unless you have extensive documentation for your absences.
 Being absent from the final exam will result in a course grade of FA unless you prove to the instructor’s satisfaction, and with appropriate documentation, that your absence was unavoidable.
 You may then make up the final exam at the instructor’s convenience.
 Your score on the final exam cannot be dropped.

+## Experience points

+In addition to the two major components, your participation in in-class activities will also earn you "experience points", which will be a part of your overall course grade.

 ##  <a name="grade"></a> Grade composition
 Your final grade is determined according to the following